Accelerator and Brake: Dynamic Persuasion with Dead Ends: Model

 \subsection{The Persuasion Problem}

-We consider a dynamic principal-agent interaction, where time is continuous and potentially unbounded ($t\geq 0$).
-A principal (she) and an agent (he) are involved in a research project, which we model as a continuous-time, two-armed bandit problem following \cite{keller2005strategic}.
-One arm is safe and yields a known, deterministic flow of payoffs, with a lifetime value of $Z$ to the principal and $z$ to the agent whenever it is played.
-The other arm is risky and can be either \textit{feasible} or \textit{infeasible}.
-If infeasible, it yields zero payoff to both parties.
-If feasible, it yields zero payoff until a \textit{breakthrough} occurs.
+We consider a dynamic principal-agent interaction in continuous (and potentially unbounded) time, $t \ge 0$.
+A principal (she) and an agent (he) are engaged in a research project modeled as a two-armed bandit problem, following the strategic experimentation framework of \cite{keller2005strategic}.
+The \textit{safe} arm yields a known and deterministic flow of payoffs, providing values Z and z to the principal and agent, respectively.
+The \textit{risky} arm is of uncertain feasibility: if infeasible, it yields zero payoff to both parties; if feasible, it yields zero payoff until the arrival of a stochastic \textit{breakthrough}.
 Upon breakthrough, the project yields a lump-sum payment of $Y$ to the principal and $y_{\theta}$ to the agent, where $\theta \in \{H, L\}$ represents the \textit{quality} of the risky arm, with $y_H>y_L$.\ft{Appendix \ref{section.continuous} generalizes our analysis to the case in which the agent’s prior belief admits a continuous distribution.
-The optimal policy retains the parsimonious structure of Theorem 1, i.e., the principal discloses information at most twice determined by two distinct threshold states.} The project's feasibility is unknown to both parties, who share a common prior belief $p_0\in(0,1)$ that it is feasible.
-The quality $\theta$ is the principal's private information.
+The optimal policy retains the parsimonious structure of Theorem 1, i.e., the principal discloses information at most twice determined by two distinct threshold states.} The project's quality information $\theta$ is privately known by the principal; however, its feasibility information is unknown to both parties, who share a common prior belief $p_0\in(0,1)$ that it is feasible.
 All other parameters, namely $Y$, $Z$, and $z$, are common knowledge.

-At each instant of time $t$, the agent chooses whether to stop playing the risky arm, which is assumed to be \emph{irreversible} and perfectly observable by the principal.
+At each instant of time $t$, the agent chooses whether to stop playing the risky arm, which is assumed to be irreversible and perfectly observable by the principal.
 A breakthrough arrives with a constant Poisson rate $\lambda$, provided the project is feasible and the agent continues to work; otherwise, no breakthrough occurs.
 Let $p_t$ denote the common posterior belief that the project is feasible.
-Then if no breakthrough arrives during the interval $[t,t+dt)$, $p_t$ is updated according to:
+Then if no breakthrough arrives during the interval $[t,t+dt)$, $p_t$ is updated according to

 Assume that both players are risk neutral and have a common discount rate $r\in (0,1)$ for the future.
 Therefore, the net payoff to the agent from continuing from time $t$ to time $s>t$ is given by

 where $\theta\in\{H,L\}$.
 Accordingly, if the agent works from date $0$ to $s$, the principal's payoff is